zhouxiaopang-9675/netbox/docs/integrations/rest-api.md

 }
 ```

-Or by a set of nested attributes which uniquely identify the rack:
+Or by a set of attributes which uniquely identify the rack:

 ```json
 {